oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 except to someone already familiar with that problem and with certain related topics.

-(This is a draft, and could probably use some better organization and condensing, plus there are one or more xxx's marking places which need fixing.)
+(This is a draft, and could probably use some better organization and condensing, plus there are one or more xxx's marking places which need fixing.
+Update 10/27: fixed typos.)

 ### summary of solution (for people who already know the problem)